Selecting a language will automatically trigger the translation of the page content.

 The rate of social security contributions, since the 1er january 2018, is 17.20%.

-Your PEL can help you get a loan at a favorable rate under certain conditions.
+Your PEL can help you get a loan at a predetermined rate under certain conditions.

 This is the home savings loan.